 A page where I document whet I don’t know about kernel approximation.
 A page about what I do know would be empty.

-What I mean is: approximating implicit Mercer kernel features with explicit features, that is; Equivalently, approximating the Gram matrix, which is also related to mixture model inference and clustering.
+What I mean is: approximating implicit Mercer kernel features with explicit features; Equivalently, approximating the Gram matrix, which is also related to mixture model inference and clustering.
 I’m especially interested in how it might be done using random linear algebra.
 I am mostly interested in translation-invariant kernels, so assume I’m talking about those unless I say otherwise.

 Not the related but distinct (terminological collision) of approximating functions from mixtures of kernels.
 Also note that the Fast Gauss Transform and other related fast multipole methods, while commonly used to approximate convolution kernels, can also approximate certain Mercer kernels but it’s not what I mean here - fast multipole methods gives you an approximation to the field generated by all kernels and all the support points In kernel approximation we look for approximations, in some sense, to the component kernels themselves.